 - The public and HIU3A members cannot use the web site to send emails to the member

 - The member is no longer shown as a member of any groups

-- The member's contact details are no longer available to other members (except site administrators) - instead they are told the person's member has retired, but not the reason
+- The member's contact details are no longer available to other members (except site administrators) - instead they are told the member has retired, but not the reason